dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 5. Given user is idle (≥ GhostIdleMs) with no completion popup open, when suggestions available, then ghost suggestions render and can be accepted with Tab.
 6. Given findings text entered, when postprocess run, then conclusion preview and all proofread fields are generated exactly once per invocation and are traceable.
 7. Given Send to PACS executed, when PACS acknowledgment received, then system stores final report payload locally atomically (header+findings+conclusion with metadata) or reports failure with reason.
+8. Given the user adds a GetTextOCR operation to a procedure with an element target, then on run the system attempts OCR inside the element bounds and returns extracted text (or explicit reason markers when engine unavailable / empty).
+9. Given the user invokes new PACS methods (Get current patient number / Get current study date time) in procedures, then values derived from banner (digits cluster / date pattern) are returned when present.

 ### Edge Cases
 - What happens when studyname mapping window is closed without selection? → [NEEDS CLARIFICATION: fallback behavior – skip, force retry, or mark as unmapped?]